 Main EPC: China National Offshore Oil.

-Mitsui O.S.K.
-Lines Ltd (MOL) is a global marine logistic company.
+Mitsui OSK Lines Ltd (MOL) is a global marine logistic company.
 It owns and operates dry bulkers, tankers, LNG carriers, containerships, ferries & coastal RoRo ships, cruise ships.
 The company’s dry bulkers transport dry bulk cargo such as iron ore, coal, grains, wood, wood chips, cement, fertilizer and salt.
 Its tankers transport crude oil and refined petroleum products and its LNG carriers transport liquefied natural gas (LNG).
 The company also transports coal for electric power companies in Japan.
 MOL transports electric products, automotive parts, clothes, furniture, food products and automobiles.
-The company also offers luxury cruise services.
-It has presence across North America, Central and South America, Europe, Africa, Middle East, Oceania and Asia.
-MOL is headquartered at Minato-ku, Tokyo, Japan.
+The company also offers luxury cruise services, real estate and tugboats.
+It has presence across North America, Central and South America, Europe, Africa, the Middle East, Oceania and Asia.
+MOL is headquartered at Tokyo, Japan.

 Information on the terminal is sourced from GlobalData’s LNG regasification database that provides detailed information on all active and upcoming, large – scale LNG regasification terminals globally.
 Not all companies mentioned in the article may be currently existing due to their merger or acquisition or business closure.